 Using the same methods as above, we added a second coat of primer to the walls and ceiling.
 Because the shellac base primer dries so rapidly, we were able to keep our scaffolding setup on one stop for both coats.

-- Apply the finish coat.
+- Apply the finish coat of paint.

 Once the primer has fully dried (check the recommendations of the primer you are using), apply the finish coat of paint.
 Using the same techniques of brush cut in, roller finish and working from high to low, apply the first finish coat.